bryanapperson/blog/content/blog/socratic-study-of-euclid/index.md

 with.
 The Socratic seminar is the key to getting a deeper understanding, broader context and better a calibration of how to approach the material.
-So to sum it up, pencil, paper, dividers, straightedge, fellow travelers; put all this in the format of a Socratic seminar, and you've got the elements for an elucidating study of _The Elements_.
+So to sum it up, pencil, paper, dividers, straightedge, fellow travelers; put all this in the format of a Socratic seminar, and you've got the bones of an elucidating study of _The Elements_.